-Not that the information itself is that surprising, given the unemployment numbers that have already been published, but another interesting question about how well funded the social safety net is funded.
+The information itself is not that surprising, given the unemployment numbers that have already been published.
+Another interesting question is how well the social safety net is funded.

 In February, the number of people receiving regular Employment Insurance (EI) benefits increased by 44,300 or 7.8% from January.
 Alberta, British Columbia, Ontario and Saskatchewan experienced the strongest increases.